 15. Emoji Bookmarks

 Yes, more bookmarks!
-They’re such a good gift idea, and easy to mail.
+They’re such a good gift idea, and so useful.
 Get a set of 75 right here.

 17. Superhero Slap Bracelets

-There are lots of slap bracelet options on Amazon, but these might be our favorite.
+There are lots of slap bracelet options out there, but these might be our favorite.
 You can get 38 of them for a really affordable price on Amazon.

 18. Personalized Bracelets

-Speaking of earbuds, after a full semester of use, your students could probably use some new ones.
+Your students could probably use some new earbuds.
 Available in sets of 30 or 50 on Amazon for an unbelievable price.

 20. Miniature Calm-Down Jars